 Ajwain(carom seeds or bishop weed): aids digestion,wards off constipation, beneficial to pregnant and lactating mums,relieves cough and asthma, helps prevent bloating, good remedy for migraines.

 Almonds: help build strong bones and teeth, help to reduce heart diseases, boost brain activity, provide energy and alkalize the body.

 Gond or Edible Gum: My grandmother always use to insist on adding fried Gond or edible gum as she would always tell us that its good for the back.
 Gond helps to ward off colds, coughs and eases chest congestion.
 In addition, it takes care of any digestive ailments like diarrhea.

 Pepper: In addition to having anti inflammatory properties, it also stimulates circulation and mucous flow.

 Most certainly you can, replace pearl millet flour with sorghum flour(jowar), finger millet flour (nachni or ragi), Buckwheat flour (kuttu ka atta), Barley flour (jau), wheat flour or rice flour.

-- In the case of babies, add nut powder, make it using milk, and add a bit of honey.
+- In the case of toddlers, add nut powder, make it using milk, and add a bit of honey.

 - If you don’t enjoy sweet raab, you can make a savory one with yogurt, water, salt and add spices of your choice.